 Whenever people mention traveling to Asia, they often mention the big threes: Japan, Korea, and China, but what about the small players like Taiwan?
 Taiwan is a small island in East Asia that is sometimes overlooked but shouldn’t be.
 It’s full of history, amazing sights and some of the best noodles I’ve had.
 Here is a compilation of my journey through the country, starting with what was my favorite spot, Jioufen.

-Jioufen, also referred to as the “Santorini of Taiwan”, is located in the Ruifang District.
-It’s a train and bus ride away from Taipei, approximately 1.5 hours away, making it perfect for a day trip.
-I advise you to arrive during the afternoon so you can get a glimpse of the town at night.
+Jioufen, also referred to as the "Santorini of Taiwan", is located in the Ruifang District.
+It's a train and bus ride away from Taipei, approximately 1.5 hours away, making it perfect for a day trip.
+I advise you to arrive in the afternoon so you can get a glimpse of the town at night.

 Once you get off the train station, there are lines of taxis parked on the side ready to take you to Jioufen.
 The buses can fill up quickly so if you’re willing to pay $6, take a cab and get to the village in 15 minutes.